mstksg/inCode/copy/entries/five-point-haskell-1.md

 series: five-point-haskell
 ---

-I have thought about distilling the principles in which I program Haskell, and how I've been able to steer long-lived projects (both personal and on teams) over years of growth, refactorings, and changes in demands.
+I have thought about distilling the principles by which I program Haskell, and how I've been able to steer long-lived projects (both personal and on teams) over years of growth, refactorings, and changes in demands.
 I find myself coming back to a few distinct and helpful "points" --- "doctrines", if you may allow me to say --- that have yet to lead me astray.

 With a new age of software development coming, what does it even mean to write good, robust, correct code?
-It is long overdue to clarify exactly the mindset on which we approach and define "good" coding principles.
+It is long overdue to clarify the mindset we use to define "good" coding principles.

-In this series, *[Five-Point Haskell][]*, let's set out to establish a five-point unified framework of the "Typed Functional Programming" (and Haskell-derived) programming philosophy aimed to create code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
-We'll try to reference real world case studies with and actual examples when we can, and also attempt to dispel thought leader sound-bytes that have become all too popular on Twitter --- "heresies", if you may permit the terminology.
+In this series, *[Five-Point Haskell][]*, let's set out to establish a five-point framework for typed functional programming (and Haskell-derived) design that aims to produce code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
+We'll reference real-world case studies with actual examples when we can, and also attempt to dispel thought-leader sound-bites that have become all too popular on Twitter --- "heresies", if you may permit the terminology.

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html